vwkd/code-system/src/languages/rust/data type/string.md

 ## String literal

+string slice
+has static lifetime
-- stored in binary directly
+stored of binary, loaded in memory of binary
-- string slice pointing to address in binary